To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Introduction

-To summarize, our main contributions are as follows: \begin{enumerate}[topsep=1pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item We perform the first comparison, within a single consistent evaluation framework, of supervised and contrastive pre-trained models using different 3D backbone architectures, assessing their transfer learning performance on most common downstream data and tasks.
+To summarize, our main contributions are as follows: \begin{enumerate}[topsep=1pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item We perform the first comparison, within a single consistent evaluation framework, of supervised and contrastive pre-trained models using different point cloud backbones, assessing their transfer learning performance on common downstream data and tasks.
 We separate between the linear probing and fine-tuning settings and analyze the difference in performance. \item We observe a clear quantifiable difference in architecture's layer properties and find that, remarkably, for 3D architectures, \textit{even the first layers} have the ability to discriminate between downstream shape classes.
-Moreover we show that supervised pre-training can lead to early layers that do not easily adapt to new data. \item To counteract this effect, we introduce a simple \textit{layer-wise} geometric regularization procedure on supervised pre-training, which leads to performance improvement and outperforms contrastive learning in several settings.
+Moreover we show that supervised pre-training can lead to early layers that do not easily adapt to new data.

+\item To counteract this effect, we introduce a simple \textit{layer-wise} geometric regularization procedure on supervised pre-training, which leads to performance improvement and outperforms contrastive learning in several settings.
 We finally strongly correlate the improvement to the key signals identified in layer gradient norm. \end{enumerate}

 Throughout all our analysis, we take special care to make all models and evaluation settings consistent and comparable.